What do you think happens when you screw up your VP of Sales hire?

 To give you a better idea of some of the hiring costs:

-- Time spent preparing a hiring plan and the time spent from the hiring committee
+- Time spent preparing a hiring plan and the time spent on the hiring committee

 - What it cost you to advertise